 The Spleen: Transformation and Distribution

-The spleen in Traditional Chinese Medicine transforms the nutrients in our food into food energy or Gu Qi.
+The spleen meridian in Traditional Chinese Medicine transforms the nutrients in our food into food energy or Gu Qi.
 It takes what is usable and transports it throughout the body.
 The Spleen meridian works with the Lung to supply Qi everywhere in the body.

 If the spleen is not functioning, we can feel lethargic and low energy.
 We may try to fix this low energy by eating carbohydrates and sugars.
 Sugar gives us a burst of energy but eventually leaves us more tired than we were before.
-The classic example would be eating a piece of chocolate every day.
+A classic example would be eating a piece of chocolate every day.

 To strengthen the spleen meridian: